 As you can see Facebook took care of different ways of driving traffic to your Facebook store and products.
 You can learn more about these kinds of ads and set them for the best selling Facebook products from your catalog.

 Starting to sell on fb marketplace knowing these key tips will be much easier.
 As easier as getting your first sale on Facebook.

 So take into your account the next top tips:

-- High-quality product pictures: Make sure your products have a high-quality images.
+- High-quality product pictures: Make sure your products have high-quality images.
 It will help them to stand out from the competitors’ Facebook listings.

-- Detailed and easy item depictions: Even if you are a man of few words, do your best to describe thing you are selling on Facebook.
+- Detailed and easy item depictions: Even if you are a man of few words, do your best to describe the thing you are selling on Facebook.
 The more details you give, the more chance your product will be found among thousands of others.
 Plus, a good item description can save you from unnecessary questions from your buyers.

-- Item size and weight data: You can take this data from your supplier’s site (any ecommerce website).
+- Item size and weight data: You can take this data from your supplier’s site (any eCommerce website).
 It’s optional but yet can be helpful.

-- Item numbers or stock keeping unit (SKU) numbers: You’ll use SKU numbers or item codes to follow items in your Facebook shop.
+- Item numbers or stock-keeping unit (SKU) numbers: You’ll use SKU numbers or item codes to follow items in your Facebook shop.
 It will help you to navigate faster in your product catalogue.

 - Follow Facebook Advertising Policies and Commerce Policies to avoid product rejections and waste time on creating such listings.
 Yes, once you create your listing, Facebook will review it and if it violates their policies, they will reject it.
 And we don’t want it.
 So get familiar with Facebook policies and know what you can sell on Facebook and advertise there, and what is not allowed.

 Speaking about the last, let’s learn what to sell on Facebook marketplace.